falent/googleHomeAssistantExpressNodeJS/README.md

 <div id='id-requirements'/>

 ## 1. Requirements
 We will work with Docker.
-So you need the Docker and a Google account.
+So you need Docker and a Google account.

 <div id='id-docker-installation'/>